-Exams will be scheduled at the end of each set of five sections of online material.
-A time will be identified in class and via email.
-The exam will be online anywhere you wish to take it but must be completed during the required window of time.
+Exams may be taken at anytime, anywhere.
 They are timed and you only get one attempt.
 You may go back and change answers during the exam but do not submit the exam until you are finished.
-Do not fail to submit the exam using the submit button.
+Do not fail to submit the exam using the submit link.
 The back arrow of the browser at the upper left of the screen is not to be used in navigating in the course, quizzes, or exams.
-It will cut you off in the middle of the test.
-So do not completely submit and exit until you are finished.
 Use only the navigation system within Blackboard to move backwards and forth from page to page.